 - Official transcripts from all post-secondary educational institutions attended.
 These transcripts should be sent directly from the registrar’s office of previous institutions to the UCI Social Sciences Graduate Affairs Office, at this address: Social Sciences Graduate Affairs, Attention: Graduate Admissions (Economics), 3151 Social Science Plaza A, University of California, Irvine, Irvine CA 92697-5100

 - TOEFL / IELTS scores, if required –see additional admission procedures for International Applicants below.
 TOEFL or IELTS test scores should be sent directly to UC Irvine by the testing agency using institution code 4859.

-UCI’s Economics department enthusiastically welcomes applications from students outside the U.S. To be considered for admission and financial support, all international students must demonstrate proficiency in written and spoken English.
-This English language proficiency requirement does not apply to U.S. citizens or permanent residents who complete an undergraduate or graduate degree in the U.S. The English language proficiency requirement is also waived for citizens of:
+UCI's Economics department enthusiastically welcomes applications from students outside the U.S. To be considered for admission and financial support, international applicants must demonstrate proficiency in spoken and written English.

-All other international students must submit test scores from either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) academic test.
+International applicants, including US permanent residents who did not attend for four full years and graduate high school in the United States, can satisfy the English language proficiency requirement by submitting test scores from either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 These test scores must be dated within the last two years.